NetSys/cs168fall17_student/projects/proj1_chat/spec.md

 ##### How will our code be tested?

 We'll do end-to-end tests using your client and server together, and we'll also do tests where we use our own client to interact with your server (and vice versa).
 As a result, you should make sure that your client and server communicate as described in this document.

+ ##### I'm running Windows and select isn't working.

+Unfortunately, stdin does not count as a socket in Windows due to how file descriptors work differently.
+Since the tests will be run on a Linux machine, this will cause issues if you write the code to use the Windows version of file descriptors.
+Your options are to download a Linux virtual machine, or use the instructional servers through SSH, or use the lab machines to test your code.
+Side note: If you are using Windows 10, you can use the Linux subsystem for Windows and run your code from there and it may work.

 ### Acknowledgments